The Little Whirlwind

 The Little Whirlwind is an animated short subject, part of the Mickey Mouse series, produced by Walt Disney for Walt Disney Productions.
 The short was released by RKO Radio Pictures on February 14, 1941.
 The film was directed by Riley Thomson, and animated by Ward Kimball, Fred Moore, Ken Muse, Jim Armstrong, Les Clark, John Elliotte, Fred Jones, Walt Kelly, and Frank Follmer with effects animation by Art Fitzpatrick.
 It was the 110th short in the Mickey Mouse film series to be released, and the first for that year.

-The short involves Mickey's attempts to help Minnie with her yard work, despite the presence of several (anthropomorphic) twisters as foils.
+The short involves Mickey Mouse's attempts to help Minnie with her yard work, despite the presence of several (anthropomorphic) twisters as foils.